-Having hundreds of airports in one country is not going to improve the infrastructure.
+Having hundreds of Airports in one country is not going to improve the infrastructure.
 Rather, it is the multi-modal connectivity which matters the most.
-Most importantly, connecting different modes of transport is the key to building a robust ecosystem for movement of cargo.
-Unlikely, the focus is on creating single modal hubs rather creating multi-modal connectivity which holds a great potential in the future, with 60% of cargo moving between ocean and air.
+Most importantly, connecting different modes of transport is the key to building a robust ecosystem for the movement of cargo.
+Unlikely, the focus is on creating single-modal hubs rather than creating multi-modal connectivity which holds great potential in the future, with 60% of cargo moving between ocean and air.

 Why Multi-Modal Connectivity?

-Containerization significantly improved the time performance, frequency and flexibility of maritime transportation, enabling to support global supply chains.
-This infers that maritime trade can compete more effectively with air transport, but also that both transport systems can reach a level of integration if they collaborate.
-The integration of Port and Airport terminals takes place over two dimensions; substitution where either a maritime or an air transport segment is substituted for the other, and complementarity where they jointly support new forms of distribution.
+Containerisation significantly improved the time performance, frequency and flexibility of Maritime transportation, enabling to support global supply chains.
+This infers that Maritime trade can compete more effectively with air transport, but also that both transport systems can reach a level of integration if they collaborate.
+The integration of Port and Airport terminals takes place over two dimensions; substitution where either a Maritime or an air transport segment is substituted for the other, and complementarity where they jointly support new forms of distribution.

 Case in point

-Due its strategic location, Dubai has emerged in recent years as the world’s leading hub for sea / air cargo Logistics.
-Of the 2.5 million tons of cargo that Dubai’s Airports (Dubai International Airport and Al Maktoum International,) handled in 2020, 10% was related to sea / air Logistics.
+Due to its strategic location, Dubai has emerged in recent years as the world’s leading hub for sea/air cargo Logistics.
+Of the 2.5 million tons of cargo that Dubai’s Airports (Dubai International Airport and Al Maktoum International,) handled in 2020, 10% was related to sea/air Logistics.
 Since Dubai is the world’s 3rd busiest Airport in terms of passengers (86.4 million handled in 2019), it is highly connected to the global air transport network, particularly European and American markets that represent a large share of air cargo demand.

 On an Asia/Europe trade route, the average transit time is about 1 week if air cargo is used and 4 weeks if the cargo is carried on regular container shipping services.
 This transit time is reflective of the delays resulting from bringing and consolidating the cargo at an Airport and booking available belly-hold carrying capacity.

-Sea/air services using Dubai can connect Asia to Europe in about 2 weeks, which represents a value proposition for time sensitive, but intermediate value goods such as fashion products, electronics and car parts.
-Heavy cargoes such as those related to the oil industry can also be air lifted to difficult to reach places in the Middle East and Africa.
-Within Dubai, the sea to air transit can be done in about 8 hours, but the goal is to reduce this time to 4 hours by improving customs procedures.
-In particular, the transfer between a shipping manifest and a air cargo manifest can be problematic since both industries rely extensively on paper documentation.
-Although there is an efficient sea to air connectivity, this connectivity is not yet seamless.
-Documentation for similar nature at both modes can avoided to save more time for cargoes to be processed.
+Sea/air services using Dubai can connect Asia to Europe in about 2 weeks, which represents a value proposition for time-sensitive, but intermediate-value goods such as fashion products, electronics and car parts.
+Heavy cargo such as those related to the oil industry can also be airlifted to difficult-to-reach places in the Middle East and Africa.
+Within Dubai, sea-to-air transit can be done in about 8 hours, but the goal is to reduce this time to 4 hours by improving customs procedures.
+In particular, the transfer between a shipping manifest and an air cargo manifest can be problematic since both industries rely extensively on paper documentation.
+Although there is efficient sea-to-air connectivity, this connectivity is not yet seamless.
+Documentation for similar nature at both modes can be avoided to save more time for cargoes to be processed.